blocksds/sdk/docs/content/docs/guides/updating_guide.md

   warning) and fails the conversion.
 This may break the build process of some games, but it's important to check all images that fail to be converted because they weren't being converted correctly before.

+  Some people abused `grit` in the past by passing images that had a big tileset on purpose.
+They would convert them as regular non-affine tiled backgrounds and disable tile flip bits so that the tile index would overflow into those two bits.
+The check wasn't active, so this would work.
+If you want to achieve the same effect, use options `-mB16:p4i12 -mRtp` to use a custom format without tile flip bits and to disable tileset optimizations based on tile flipping.

 * The "size" field of `GRF` chunks in GRF files has been removed.
 This field was added in one of the initial versions of BlocksDS, and it makes it harder to